elucian/bee/syntax/structure.md

 * type  -- define: data types
 * value -- create/initialize a value variable
-* fixed -- create/initialize a constant value
+* static -- create/initialize a constant value

 **Note:**
 Bee do not support Unicode identifiers in declarations.